 The Capsula Mundi is not available around the world yet.
 The team is still busy researching and investigating.
 They require additional time to start the redistribution process and sales of the products.
 They are also researching the burial laws in different regions because of legalities.
 But anything that is gentler on the environment should be well received.

-To get a FREE Funeral Cover Quote complete and send the form above the article
+Request your Funeral Cover Quote here.
+Please complete and send the form above the article

 All info was correct at time of publishing